ShahroodRC/WRO2025-FE-ShahroodRC/README.md

     else:
         fasele = 40

-    # Stall detection: if drive motor is stuck, reverse and retry
+    # Stall detection: if the drive motor is stuck, reverse and retry
     if lastpos == motor_b.position:
         if b_timer == 0:
             b_timer = time.time()